iAvicenna/Merlign/README.md

     make tests

 from the root directory in which case tests will be run and README will be updated based on the results of the tests.
+This library has only been tested on Ubuntu 20.04.

 ## Build Flags